 3. Divide classroom chores among students

-Though it may seem that doing jobs has nothing to do with motivation, it is not truth.
+Though it may seem that doing jobs has nothing to do with motivation, it is not the truth.
 Offering your students to join classroom activities you make them closer to yourself as well as teach them organization.
 In addition, they will be able to show their interests and skills.
 A teacher can offer his students such classroom jobs:

 - Write posts for a class blog;

 - Make up a calendar and update it each month;